 We brought the telescope home with us, and Lyle is very enthusiastic about using it to look at the Moon.
 I think this may be a topic we look into in more detail in the future!

-That may be one of the most valuable aspects of these Home Educator days – not only does Lyle learn a lot while we are on site, but they also show him different Science topics that he finds exciting and interesting, and stimulate his love of learning.
+I think that is one of the most valuable aspects of these Home Educator days – not only does Lyle learn a lot while we are on site, but they also show him different Science topics that he finds exciting and interesting, and stimulate his love of learning.